Manaslu Circuit Trek

 Another Fantastic Trek By Above The Himalaya Trekking

-We’re just back from another fantastic trek with Above the Himalaya.
-This time it was the Manaslu Circuit, after trekking to Everest Base Camp and the Three High Passes last time.
+We’re just back from another fantastic Manaslu circuit trek with Above the Himalayas.
+This time, it was the Manaslu Circuit trek, after trekking to Everest Base Camp and the Three High Passes last time.

-We spent half-days on newly-constructed roads at the very start and very end of the route (this is now an on-going trekking issue in Nepal, generally) so should have done the trek years ago, when ATH first recommended it, for a pristine trail experience.
+We spent half-days on newly constructed roads at the very start and very end of the route (this is now an ongoing trekking issue in Nepal, generally).
+So, we should have done the trek years ago when ATH first recommended it for a pristine trail experience.

-Our guide and porter were excellent, as promised, the scenery was better than ATH said it would be and our compressed-time transfer arrangements were faultless.
+Our guide and porter were excellent.
+As promised, the scenery was better than ATH said it would be.
+Our compressed-time transfer arrangements were faultless.

 Yes, we’re biased; we love trekking in Nepal.
 And much of the love is because ATH’s organization has never disappointed us.